rerun-io/rerun/docs/content/reference/video.md

 * A limited sets of codecs are supported on web (see below)

 ## Streaming video
 Rerun does not yet support streaming video support.
-You can work around this limitation by logging many small `AssetVideo`s to the same Entity Path.
+For scenarios where you don't need live video, you can work around this limitation by logging many small `AssetVideo`s to the same Entity Path.
 See [#7484](https://github.com/rerun-io/rerun/issues/7484) for more.

 ## Native support
 In the native viewer, AV1 is the only supported codec.
 H.264 is coming soon ([#7298](https://github.com/rerun-io/rerun/issues/7298)).